Duality for Delsarte's extremal problem on locally compact Abelian groups: Background material from the harmonic analysis on LCA groups

 \section{Background material from the harmonic analysis on LCA groups}

 Here we collect some basic material about locally compact Abelian (LCA) groups, which will be crucial in our further analysis.
 We denote by $\haar:=\haar_G$ a Haar measure on such a group $G$.
-Integration with respect to $\haar$ will be written as $\int_G u(x) dx$.
+For the convolution of two functions $u,v$ on $G$ we write